-Twenty-seven years ago the Detroit Branch NAACP, Coca-Cola, and the Detroit Public School district came together to allow students to portray their knowledge of civil rights history.
+Twenty-eight years ago the Detroit Branch NAACP, Coca-Cola, and the Detroit Public Schools district came together to allow students to portray their knowledge of civil rights history.

 The Art & Essay competition is an excellent opportunity for elementary through high school students to showcase their artistic talents through various pens and brushes.
 Students have the opportunity to demonstrate through their talents “What The Civil Rights Struggle Means to Me.”